FREE Books for Your Classroom Library

 - Filling a Library Display Shelf

-How Often Can I Request Books?
+How Often Can I Request Books For My Classroom Library?

 So, I haven’t received official word on this, but my local Half-Price Books recommends teachers come in monthly to request books.
 When I request books, I can request 1, 2, or 3 boxes of Elementary (picture books) or Middle (chapter books).
 Based on how I’m using the books, I typically request 1 or 2 boxes!
 While I don’t get two boxes of books every month, I typically end up with 6-7 boxes a year!